ddnexus/elastics-doc/source/doc/3-flex-scopes/1-Overview.md

 # {{ page.title }}

-The `flex-scopes` gem implements the same concept of the `ActiveRecord` scopes: they define search criteria that can be used to query the elasticsearch indices in pure ruby.
+The `flex-scopes` gem implements the same concept of the `ActiveRecord` scopes: they define search criteria that can be used (reused and merged) to query the elasticsearch indices in pure ruby.

 ## Built-in Scopes